 How restricted are the restricted view seats?

-Due to the design of the space, we do not expect any seats to have such a restricted view that it would hamper your enjoyment of a performance.
-However, we have marked some seats that we feel may have some small restrictions just to be on the safe side.
-Once the theatre is complete we will review this again and update where necessary.
-Due to this there are no discounts placed on seats that may be restricted.
+Due to the new design of the space, very few seats have such a restricted view that it would hamper your enjoyment of a performance.
+However, we have marked a few seats that we feel may have some restrictions depending on the staging for each show.
+There are no discounts placed on seats that may be restricted.
 Please be sure to read the seat information when booking.

 Why are there no concessions?

 There are tickets available for most performances from as little as £15, less for shows aimed at children and families.
 For this reason, we do not offer means or age-based concessions.
 In our new auditorium we now have at least 200 seats priced at £26 or less for every performance which is a much greater discount than the average £3 off per ticket concession previously available.
 There are equal opportunities for everyone of all ages and backgrounds to book early and get the best seats for the best prices.

 I am disabled and require a companion to attend the theatre, what is your Access policy and how do I book?

 We understand that some of our customers require assistance to allow them to attend a performance.
 To ensure this is a possibility, we are pleased to offer a free ticket for an essential companion whenever required.
 The first time you make use of this service you may be asked to collect your ticket from the Box Office and show proof of eligibility, this will then be noted on your account for future visits making the booking process easier.

 Complimentary companion tickets are reserved for those who would not otherwise be able to attend.
 An essential companion must have the ability to assist the customer in the event of an evacuation or other emergency.
 We reserve the right to charge for a companion ticket after purchase where we feel it goes against our terms of booking.